rabanti-github/yaca/README.md

 * forEach method provided (returns KeyValuePair for Dictionaries)
 * Native sorting of the types number, string, boolean and Date (in List class)
 * Possibility of the implementation of a compareTo function in classes for sorting purpose (interface IComparer)
-* Provided static compareTo functions for the types umber, string, boolean and Date (module Comparer)
+* Provided static compareTo functions for the types number, string, boolean and Date (module Comparer)

 See the **[Change Log](https://github.com/rabanti-github/yaca/blob/master/changelog.md)** for recent updates.